 Com Ga Xi

-In a small alley in the old town, there is a small shop that’s always full of hungry foodies waiting for their plate of fantastic chicken rice.
-One interesting thing is not many westerners know this place but it is given the highest rating from the locals according to foody.vn.
-What you should know is that the shop is quite small and hot, so you (maybe) want to bring a hand fan with you.
-However, the quality of food there is really worth a try and the price is also very “local” – only 20,000 VND for a dish of rice chicken.
+In a hidden alley in the old town, there is a small shop that’s always full of hungry foodies waiting for their plate of fantastic chicken rice.
+One interesting thing is not many Westerners know this place but it is given the highest rating from the locals according to foody.vn.
+What you should know is that the shop is quite small and hot, so unless you have your own fan, you will be eating the Vietnamese way.
+However, the quality of food is really worth a try and the price is also very “local” – only 20,000 VND for a dish of rice chicken.

 Address: 47/2 Tran Hung Dao, Quang Nam Province

 Cao Lau – Hoi An Special Noodle

 This is also a typical dish of Hoi An that you must try.
 Cao Lau is a yellow noodle dish mixed with fragrant broth, fish sauce, pork meat, herbs, and some fried croutons.
 Only costing about 25,000 VND per bowl, Cao Lau is a dish rich in ingredients.
 To have the delicious golden noodles, we must use the ashes from Cu Lao Cham to soak the rice.
 The water for the broth must also be taken from Ba Le Well.
 This well is believed to provide the best quality water.
 Also, to enhance the flavor of the dish, people often add fried pigskin and dried shrimps.
 So, where to find the best Cao Lau in Hoi An?